 The Vulnerabilities Dashboard offers four types of information:

-In addition, the Vulnerabilities Dashboard provides a list of vulnerabilities that can be filtered and sorted on multiple criteria including severity, location of the vulnerabilities, number of security events, and number of blocked attempts to exploit the vulnerability.
+In addition, the Vulnerabilities Dashboard provides a list of vulnerabilities that can be filtered and sorted on multiple criteria including severity, type and location vulnerabilities, number of security events, and number of blocked attempts to exploit the vulnerability.
+Filters can also be saved and reused, and as the basis for a default view or a build rule.

 Progressive build (security) quality is measured by the number of vulnerabilities fixed in the nth build vs n-1 build.
 In general, one could perform custom comparisons between any two builds.
 This helps measure progress (or decline) of security quality between releases.